AbhishekKumarJha3098/rigi/README.md

   <h2 align="center">Landing page</h2>

-  Landio is a fully responsive landing page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Logo is a fully responsive landing page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

-  <a href="https://codewithsadee.github.io/landio/"><strong>➥ Live Demo</strong></a>

 </div>